arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Configuring the Programmable Button on the Opta

-On the Arduino Opta there is a programmable button that we can make use of, shown on the image below.
-Using the Arduino IDE we can easily program this button to fit our needs.
-Lets take a look at a simple use case for the button.
-Expanding on the blink sketch we tried earlier.
-Lets use the button as our trigger for when the LED should blink.
-The button is already defined in the core, so using it is a simple case of using `BTN_USER` as the button pin in your code.
-The we can modify the Blink sketch we used earlier.
+Opta has a programmable button, shown on the image below and identified as USER.
+It can be programmed using the Arduino IDE to fit your needs.
+To show how much simple is to use it, let's expand the former sketch and program the button as a trigger to modify the behavior of the blink for the STATUS LEDs.
+The button is defined in the core as `BTN_USER`: 'HIGH' as default (not pressed), 'LOW' when pressed.
 The new sketch will reverse the blink sequence when the button is pressed.
-The `BTN_USER` will continuously read `HIGH`, when it is pressed it will read `LOW`.
-We will put the blink sequences in separate functions to easier control the event change when the button is pressed.
-Below you can find the entire sketch and an image highlighting the button on the device.
+The blink sequences is placed in separate functions to control more easily the event change when the button is pressed.
+Below the entire sketch and an image highlighting the button on the device.

 ```arduino
 bool reversed = false;